FOREX-Dollar edges higher as traders await Fed decision

 Those expectations have caused the dollar index =USD, which surged on the back of Fed rate hikes last year, to fall more than 11% from September's 20-year high of 114.78.

 Data on Tuesday showed euro zone business activity made a surprise return to modest growth in January.
-Expectations of further rate increases by the European Central Bank have also aided sentiment and supported the euro.
+Expectations of further rate increases by the European Central Bank have also supported the euro.

+German business morale improved in January, according to Ifo Institute survey data released Wednesday, as inflation eased and the outlook brightened.

-In contrast, U.S. business activity contracted for the seventh straight month in January, though the downturn moderated across both the manufacturing and services sectors for the first time since September.
+In contrast, U.S. business activity contracted for the seventh straight month in January, data showed on Tuesday, though the downturn moderated across manufacturing and services for the first time since September.

 "At the same time, the slowdown in the U.S., in terms of activity, looks to be broadening."